7 side hustles for the creative entrepreneur

-With the pandemic causing lay-offs, budget cuts, and widespread distress, many people’s finances have taken a hit.
+With the pandemic causing layoffs, budget cuts, and widespread distress, many people’s finances have taken a hit.
 In turbulent financial times, I’ve turned to passive income streams and side hustles to stay afloat.
 Many creative and savvy business owners and individuals are doing the same.
 From picking up side jobs to starting new businesses, there are many ways to start earning extra income today.

-These seven side hustles are easy to start with just a computer, phone, and Wi-fi connection.
+These seven side hustles are easy to start with just a computer, phone, and Wi-Fi connection.

 Commit to your online shop